 Mr. Myers has devoted many years of service and support to numerous South Jersey community organizations with a strong commitment toward working with youth.
 He and his wife reside in Washington Township with their two children.

-PHILIP A. NORCROSS, ESQ., is the Managing Shareholder and Chief Executive Officer of Parker McCay P.A., a New Jersey law firm based in Mount Laurel, with offices in Hamilton and Atlantic City.
+PHILIP A. NORCROSS, ESQ., is the Managing Shareholder and Chief Executive Officer of Parker McCay P.A., a New Jersey law firm based in Mount Laurel, with offices in Hamilton, Atlantic City, and Camden, NJ.
 Mr. Norcross focuses his law practice in the area of public finance and transactional law, with an emphasis on municipal, economic development, redevelopment, and other specialized financings.
-Mr. Norcross also devotes a substantial amount of time to governmental and administrative affairs and is Chairman of Optimus Partners, LLC, a public affairs advisory firm based in Trenton, NJ.
+Mr. Norcross is also Chairman of Optimus Partners, LLC, a public affairs advisory firm based in Trenton, New Jersey.

 Mr. Norcross serves as Chairman of The Cooper Foundation Board of Trustees.
-He is a member of the Board of Trustees of The Cooper Health System and a member of the Treasury Subcommittee.
-He serves on the Board of Directors and Executive Committee of the United Way of Greater Philadelphia and Southern New Jersey.
-Mr. Norcross was a founding member and continues to serve on the Board of Trustees of Home Port Alliance for the U.S.S.
-New Jersey, Inc. Mr. Norcross also served as a member of the Mount Laurel Board of Education and was a founding member and vice-president of the Mount Laurel Public Education Foundation, Inc.
+He is a member of the Board of Trustees of The Cooper Health System and a member of the Executive Committee, Finance Committee, and Treasury Subcommittee.
+He serves on the Board of Directors as Secretary of the Board and member of the Executive Committee of the United Way of Greater Philadelphia and Southern New Jersey.
+Mr. Norcross was a founding member of the Board of Trustees of Home Port Alliance for the U.S.S.
+New Jersey, Inc. Mr. Norcross also served as a member of the Mount Laurel Board of Education and was a founding member and Vice-President of the Mount Laurel Public Education Foundation, Inc.

 An active member of the corporate and business community, Mr. Norcross served as a member of the Board of Directors of Sun Bancorp, Inc. (Nasdaq: SNBC) and Sun National Bank from 2012 to 2016.
 In addition, Mr. Norcross is a former member of the Board of Directors of U.S. Vision, Inc., one of the largest retail optical chains in the United States.

 Mr. Norcross is widely recognized by various publications as one of the preeminent attorneys in New Jersey.
 He was named to SJ Magazine’s Top Attorney List for Business in 2015.
-NJBIZ has included Mr. Norcross on the Power 100 list in 2015 and 2016, and the Power 50 Banking list in 2011.
+NJBIZ has included Mr. Norcross on the Power 100 list every year from 2015 to 2020, and the Power 50 Banking list in 2011.

 Mr. Norcross is a graduate of Temple University School of Law (JD, 1987) and Rutgers University (BA, summa cum laude, 1984) and is admitted to the practice of law in New Jersey and Pennsylvania.

-Born in Camden, NJ, Mr. Norcross currently resides in Mount Laurel and Ocean City, NJ, with his wife, Carole.
+Born in Camden, New Jersey, Mr. Norcross currently resides in Philadelphia, PA, and Ocean City, NJ, with his wife, Carole.
 They have two grown children, Nicole and Christopher.

 ANNETTE C. REBOLI, MD, is a Professor of Medicine and the Dean of Cooper Medical School of Rowan University (CMSRU) in Camden, NJ.
 As such, she is the Chief Academic Officer with ultimate responsibility for all areas of the school.
 Prior to this, she was Founding Vice Dean and was responsible for oversight of the LCME accreditation process, undergraduate and graduate medical education, faculty affairs and faculty development, and developing affiliations for the medical school.

 In 2008, she received the Robert Wood Johnson Medical School Dean’s Research Award in the faculty-clinical sciences category for research on antifungal therapy that was published in the New England Journal of Medicine.
 She serves on the Candida Infections Guidelines Committee of the Infectious Diseases Society of America.
 She has received several teaching awards and is a fellow of the American College of Physicians, the Infectious Diseases Society of America, the Society for Healthcare Epidemiology of America, and the Philadelphia College of Physicians.
-She has also served as the President of the Medical Staff of the Cooper Health System.
+She served as the President of the Medical Staff of the Cooper Health System from 2011-2015.
+In 2016, Dr. Reboli received the Healthcare Professional of the Year award from the New Jersey Hospital Association.

-Dr. Ross obtained his medical degree from Jefferson Medical College, Philadelphia.
+Dr. Ross is a graduate of the University of Delaware, and obtained his medical degree from Jefferson Medical College, Philadelphia.
 He completed his General Surgery residency at York Hospital, York, PA; and a fellowship in Trauma Surgery and Surgical Critical Care at the University of Kansas School of Medicine.
-He is board certified in Surgery and Surgical Critical Care; and is a Fellow of the American College of Surgeons, the American Association for the Surgery of Trauma, and the American College of Critical Care Medicine.
+He is board certified in surgery and is a fellow of the American College of Surgeons, the American Association for the Surgery of Trauma, and the American College of Critical Care Medicine.

 His clinical and research interests include a wide range of trauma and emergency medical system-related topics, as well as surgical critical care.
 He has numerous scientific publications in these fields.
 His work in trauma has been recognized by the New Jersey Brain Injury Association; the B’Nai Brith Foundation; the Camden Police Department; the Department of Veterans Affairs; and the Edward J. Ill Excellence in Medicine Foundation, Inc. His work at Cooper has been recognized with both awards for teaching and the Diane Barton award.
 He has served as Chair of the New Jersey Chapter of the American College of Surgeons Committee on Trauma, and on the national ACS-COT.
 He has also been President of the Philadelphia Academy of Surgery, the nation’s oldest surgical organization.
 He was a founding member and Chair of the New Jersey State Trauma Center Council and is a strong advocate for trauma system development in New Jersey.

 Dr. Ross and his wife, Carolyn, live in Cherry Hill, NJ.
-They have three adult children and four grandchildren.
+They have three adult children, four grandchildren, and one great-grandchild.

 ROLAND SCHWARTING, MD, is the Chairman of Pathology and Laboratory Medicine at Cooper University Health Care, and Professor of Pathology at Cooper Medical School of Rowan University.
 He received his MD from Kiel University, Germany, in 1981.
 He subsequently spent three years at Sloan-Kettering Cancer Center developing tumor markers, some of which have U.S. patents and are distributed worldwide.
 Dr. Schwarting finished his residency in pathology in Berlin, Germany, and continued as an attending pathologist at Thomas Jefferson University until 2006.
 He is board certified in Anatomic and Clinical Pathology and Hematopathology.
 He serves also as the President of the South Jersey Pathology Society.

-HARVEY A. SNYDER, MD, is an Attending Physician in the Division of Cardiology, Department of Medicine, at Cooper University Health Care, with a teaching appointment at the University of Medicine and Dentistry/Robert Wood Johnson Medical School at Camden.
-He also holds privileges at West Jersey Hospital/Marlton and Camden Divisions and Hahnemann University Hospital in Philadelphia.
+HARVEY A. SNYDER, MD, is an attending physician in the Division of Cardiology, Department of Medicine at Cooper University Health Care, with a teaching appointment at Cooper Medical School of Rowan University.
+He also holds active privileges at Virtua, Inspira, and Jefferson Health systems.

-Dr. Snyder is a Diplomate of the American Board of Internal Medicine; a Diplomate of the American Board of Internal Medicine/Cardiovascular Disease and Interventional Cardiology; and a member of the American College of Physicians and American Medical Association.
+Dr. Snyder is a diplomate of the American Board of Internal Medicine, a diplomate of the American Board of Internal Medicine/Cardiovascular Diseases and Interventional Cardiology.
+He is also a member of the American College of Physicians and American Medical Association.

 Through her leadership over the last 29 years, Larc School added an adult program and a preschool program, and expanded the building to create more classrooms and instructional space, a multimedia library, an adaptive playground, and a sensory garden.
 Under her direction, the school’s fundraisers and grant writing have allowed her to set up a Legacy Fund for Larc School—though that’s not how Ms. Weiner measures success.
 Her goal for Larc is to strive always, and in every way, to better the lives of Larc’s children and their families.